pdx-labs/website-pdx/docs/getting-started/03-main-concepts.md

     -   `id`: The name of the model.
 Find a list of the supported Language Models [here](#supported-language-models).
 The API key for the model is take from the environment variables.
 The name of the environement variable to be used for each of provider is also mentioned in the [table](#supported-language-models).
 -   `prompt`: The templates of the prompts to be used for the agent that are present in the `/templates` folder.
 The `prompt` variable could contain a list of prompt templates.
     -   `template`: The path to the prompt template file.
 This is the simplest use of prompt template.
     -   `system`: This is a template with a `system` role attached to it.
 When using an OpenAI chat model (for example: gpt-3.5), this will be the system prompt, when using other models it will assume a `user` or `Human` role.
-Only one system prompt is allwed per agent.
+Only one system prompt is allowed per agent.
 When using a text model, this will be converted to a regular prompt.
     -   `user`: This is a template with a `user` or `Human` role attached to it.
 When using an OpenAI chat model (for example: gpt-3.5), this will be the `user` prompt and for other models it will assume the similar equivalent (`Human` in ANthropic models).
-Only one system prompt is allwed per agent.
 When using a text model, this will be converted to a regular prompt.
     -   `assistant`: This is a template with an `assistant` role attached to it.
 When using an OpenAI chat model (for example: gpt-3.5), this will be the user prompt and for other models it will assume the similar equivalent (`Assistant` in Anthropic models).
-Only one system prompt is allwed per agent.
 When using a text model, this will be converted to a regular prompt.

 :::caution